Employment Dispute Attorney in Houston, TX

 Resolving employment disputes, as with any business dispute or disagreement, requires an extensive depth of legal knowledge, business industry insight, and a multi-disciplinary approach to secure a positive resolution through the most appropriate means.

-At Hendershot, Cannon & Hisey, P.C., our attorneys have a reputation for excelling not only in helping clients reduce risks of disputes through proactive counsel and the drafting, review, and negotiation of vital agreements and protections, but also for helping clients protect their rights and interests responsively when disputes arise – through out-of-court negotiations, mediation, arbitration, and litigation when necessary.
+At Hendershot, Cowart & Hisey, P.C., our attorneys have a reputation for excelling not only in helping clients reduce risks of disputes through proactive counsel and the drafting, review, and negotiation of vital agreements and protections, but also for helping clients protect their rights and interests responsively when disputes arise – through out-of-court negotiations, mediation, arbitration, and litigation when necessary.

-Whether you are looking to enforce an existing agreement, allege or defend against a dispute, or wish to learn more about proactively creating safeguards tailored to your employment situation, you can be confident about placing your trust in Hendershot, Cannon & Hisey, P.C.
+Whether you are looking to enforce an existing agreement, allege or defend against a dispute, or wish to learn more about proactively creating safeguards tailored to your employment situation, you can be confident about placing your trust in Hendershot, Cowart & Hisey, P.C.

 Call (713) 909-7323 or contact us online to speak personally with a member of our team.